-Cristina Gordet is the new World Veterans Bronze Medalist!admin
+Cristina Gordet is the new World Veterans Bronze Medalist!webmaster

 World Veterans Fencing Championships, Varna, Bulgaria, October 2013

 After winning the National Title this summer, in Columbus, Cristina and the US Veterans Team has embarked for Varna, Bulgaria, where as many as thirteen countries, including Italy, France, Russia, Germany, competed for the World Title.

 “A few hours ago, Cristina Gordet posted (on her Facebook page) that she was “having a disastrous day” at the 2013 Veteran World Championships.
 Four hours later, Cristina walked away with the bronze medal.
 Congratulations Cristina!
 The U.S. is proud of you!” (original post by Damien Lehfeldt, on his Facebook page, “The Fencing Coach”)